 We have been actively engaged in robotics for approximately 30 years.
 We operate ROVs, trenchers and ROVDrills designed for offshore construction, maintenance and well intervention services.
 As global marine construction support moves to deeper waters, the use of ROV systems has increased and the scope of ROV services is becoming even more significant.
 Our chartered vessels add value by supporting deployment of our ROVs.
 We provide our customers with vessel availability and schedule flexibility to meet the technological challenges of their subsea activities worldwide.
 Our robotics assets include 50 ROVs, five trenching systems and two ROVDrills.
 Our robotics business unit primarily operates in the Gulf of Mexico, North Sea, West Africa and Asia Pacific regions.
 We currently charter vessels on a long-term basis to support our robotics operations and we have historically engaged spot vessels on short-term charter agreements as needed.
-Vessels currently under long-term charter agreements include the Deep Cygnus, the Olympic Canyon, the Rem Installer and the Grand Canyon.
-We also have entered into long-term charter agreements for the Grand Canyon II and the Grand Canyon III, which are scheduled for delivery in the first half of 2015.
+Vessels currently under long-term charter agreements include the Deep Cygnus, the Olympic Canyon, the Rem Installer and the Grand Canyon III, which are scheduled for delivery in the first half of 2015.